Mufasaxi/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life
 This is an implementation of Conway's Game of Life in the Java Framework Processing.
-Processing is a Framework used mainly for visual demos / effects, see [Processing](https://processing.org/) for more information about it, and see [Editor] (https://hello.processing.org/editor/#editor) for the online editor.
+Processing is a Framework used mainly for visual demos / effects, see [Processing](https://processing.org/) for more information about it, and see [Editor](https://hello.processing.org/editor/#editor) for the online editor.
-To learn more and understand what the Game of Life is, see https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life.
+To learn more and understand what the Game of Life is, see [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 # Overview
 Running the source code will start the simulation.
 The simulation can be controlled in the following ways: